jrodewig/wanderahead.github.io/_posts/2025-04-10-door-county-wi-holds-unexpected-charms-for-nature-lovers.md

   height="499"
   loading="lazy"
 />

+The winter beauty is only part of the appeal.
+Door County shines with festive events that warm the season.
+At the Door County Maritime Museum in Sturgeon Bay, the [Merry-Time Festival of Trees](http://www.dcmm.org/) runs from November through mid-December, filling the space with dozens of elaborately decorated Christmas trees.
+Alongside exhibits on shipwrecks, lighthouses, and Great Lakes nautical history, a 101-year-old red tugboat out front glows with white lights.

 In Ephraim, [Christmas in the Village](https://ephraim-doorcounty.com/) offers a daylong celebration with caroling, carriage rides, a tree lighting, and a visit